-Me: I have ridden many other peoples horses for them, had experience schooling horses at a low level and competing at low-level in most spheres; dressage, showjumping, eventing, showing (Highlands, Clydesdales and Hunters).
+Me: I have ridden many horses for their owners, had experience schooling horses at a low level and competing at low-level in most spheres; dressage, showjumping, eventing, showing (Highlands, Clydesdales and Hunters).
 I tend to like the “difficult” ones, or the ones that are a bit more opinionated.
-I feel that because of this I am very good at remaining clam and collected yet firm when things don’t necessarily go to plan.
-So with that being said Eva and I were a match and I bought my mare in my final year of university.
+So with that being said Eva and I were a perfect match and I bought my mare in my final year of university.
 I am now working full time and trying to develop my own career as well as my mares.

-My mare: In the summer of 2014 I bought my mare from a trekking centre were she was only there for half a year, if that, before that I am not too sure but I know she moved over from Ireland, before that I have no idea.
+My mare: In the summer of 2014 I bought my mare from a trekking centre were she was only there for a few months, before that I am not to sure but I know she was moved over from Ireland roughly a year before I bought her.
+Previous to that I have no idea about her past.
 At first I moved her to a near by yard where only hacking was available, I tired to continue schooling but we both weren’t coping.
 I gave her the winter off and moved yards at the beginning of 2015.
 At this point she was far too heavy and the grass was too good for her so I hoped moving to a new yard I would be able to control her diet, unfortunately that wasn’t really the case as she was out 24/7 and I had to work her constantly just to keep her from gaining more weight.

 From the start of 2015 until 2016 we really didn’t do much at all, we pottered about doing a little here and there but had no real focus until I could afford an instructor.
-With that instructor we were coming on leaps and bounds and started having focus, but we need to be able to go out and test what we were learning.
+With that instructor we were coming on leaps and bounds, but we need to go out and test what we were learning.

 With a change in my life I decided I needed to move her and this brings us to the start of 2017.
 We moved to a yard with amazing facilities and that holds competitions on site making it absolutely perfect for us as I cannot afford my own transport – also she can be funny loading when she doesn’t know the lorry therefore hiring is difficult.